Dr. Von Wolfcastle's Spooky House-Buying GuideApr 03, 2019

 If you need to update the house you move into, you can expect to pay about $20,000 to redo a kitchen and about $10,000 to redo a bathroom.
 It’s about $10,000 to put in hardwood floors.
 Don’t put so much into a house that you price yourself out of a resale value.
 This brings me to the next (and probably most important) point:

 $/square foot ratio.
-Remember, homes generally increase in value by an average of 3% for every year they’re owned.
-That’s not always true, but it’s a general figure to go by.
-So, assume that a house was bought for $200,000 in 1999 and was maintained well.
-In 2019, that house should be worth about $320,000.
-More than that is generally inflation that’s not real; it’s just buying high.
-Sometimes, somebody can update their home so much that they put more money into it than it’s worth.
+Remember, homes generally increase in value for every year they’re owned.
+That’s not always true, but it’s a general idea to embrace.
+Despite home values climbing per year they've been owned, sometimes owners update their home so much that they put more money into it than it’s worth.
 Imagine a $200,000 house with 24 karat gold kitchen counters.
 You might think the house is now worth $1,000,000, but it’s not.
 It’s still worth about $200,000, give or take.

 The best calculation for figuring out how much the peak of a home is worth (assuming it’s updated and nice), is to find out the median dollar per square foot that homes are sold for in that city over the previous 6 months.
 Let’s say in Some City that the median house dollar per square foot is $225.
 Then multiply that number by the square feet of the house.
 For example, take a 2000 square foot house in Some City, and it should sell for about $450,000.
 If they have it priced at $500,000 and it’s gorgeous, well, unless they have a huge yard, they are about $50,000 over what that house is actually worth.
 You’d be paying $50,000 in inflation that would disappear in a bad market.
 You don’t want to do that.